Frequently Asked Questions: FBI Background Checks & Apostilles for Official Documents

 Not necessarily.
 Spain focuses on offences carrying potential sentences over one year.
 Misdemeanors are often allowed, but each case is reviewed individually.

-Using a Live Scan channeler is fastest: most email the digital copy of the background check within hours and almost always within 3 days.
+Using a approved channeler with Live Scan is fastest.
+Most people will receive a digital copy of the background check within hours to a couple days after doing the Live Scan.
 Mailing ink fingerprints generally takes three weeks, but can be delayed.
 Check our guide here.

 7. I am already in Spain.
 Where can I have my fingerprints taken? +

-Many Spanish police stations offer fingerprinting; you then mail those prints with your application to the FBI or use a channeler that accepts mailed cards.
+Many Spanish police stations offer fingerprinting.
+You would then mail those prints with your application to the FBI or use a channeler that accepts mailed cards.
 See our guide here.

 8. What happens if the FBI rejects my fingerprints as unreadable? +